faroutchris/cast-server/README.md

-# Basic Reason Template
+# Cast server

 Hello!
-This project allows you to quickly get started with Reason and BuckleScript.
-If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).
+This project allows you to run a dedicated chromecast server on a local machine,

 # Build